HKyatham/ROS2_Based_Control_System_for_-Managing_Three_Thermostats/README.md

 + The n thermostat_livingroom node is responsible for regulating the living room’s temperature, with a set target of 14°C. This thermostat is identified by the name "livingroom" and publishes temperature data to the t livingroom_temperature topic.
 + The n thermostat_bedroom node is responsible for regulating the bedroom’s temperature, with a set target of 15°C. This thermostat is identified by the name "bedroom" and publishes temperature data to the t bedroom_temperature topic.

-1. Edit FILE-ALT params.yaml and add entries for the new nodes.
+1. Edit FILE params.yaml and add entries for the new nodes.
-2. Edit FILE-ALT rwa2.launch.py to only start the new nodes.
+2. Edit FILE rwa2.launch.py to only start the new nodes.
 3. Remap the node name and topic name for each node object.
 4. Test everything with TERMINAL ros2 launch